Grasshopper’s Judith Erwin leaps into innovation banking – TechCrunch

 With over $130 million in capital raised from investors including Patriot Financial and T. Rowe Price Associates, Grasshopper has a notable amount of heft for a banking newbie.
 But as Erwin and her team seek to build share in the innovation banking market, she knows that she’ll need the capital as she navigates a hotly contested niche that has benefited from a robust start-up and venture capital environment.

-Gregg Schoenberg: Good to see, Judith.
+Gregg Schoenberg: Good to see you, Judith.
 To jump right in, in my opinion, you were a key part of one of the most successful de novo banks in quite some time.
 You were responsible for VC relationships there, right?

 …My background is one where people give me broken things, I fix them and give them back.